Purpose of this policy

 Principals must ensure, by consulting with the Department, that only accredited instructors, approved by the Minister, provide SRI at a Government school.

-Accredited SRI instructors are volunteers with a religious affiliation, who have received training from an approved provider and are auspiced by a specific church.
+Accredited SRI instructors are volunteers with a religious affiliation, who have received training from an approved provider and are auspiced by a specific church or religious organisation.
 Accredited instructors have undertaken training through their accredited provider which includes how to undertake their role in Government schools, focusing on the code of conduct that instructors are required to sign up to prior to receiving accreditation.
 This Code of Conduct requires volunteers to follow certain Departmental policy.

 - are registered with the Provider